caiomontenegro/course_Vue/readme.md

 </br>

-`computed`: Computed's properties, works like a methods, but computed should ever return something, and can't be called on template events.
+`computed`: Computed's properties, works like a methods, but computed should ever return something, can be called on templates as a data properties, but can't be called on template events, because Computed's are getters.
 Computed's are be recalculated if just some computed dependency changes (the dependencies are saving in cache).
 </br>

 **Use**: The computed's properties, works like a data properties.
 Use for derivate data based in another datas, when the de dependency data suffer some change.